DouglasUrner/CS-Pathway/core-skills/reading.md

 ## Assessing Reading Skill & Diagnosing Problems

 * Attempt to assess specific skills in isolation - e.g., avoid making a writing task a reading assessment, or at the very least do not make writing quality a part of reading assessment.
-* Allow alternative demonstrations of proficency.
+* Allow alternative demonstrations of reading proficency - oral, drawing, write or debug code.

 ## Reading Interventions